-This could be accomplished with the following amendment to lines 7-12 of the Bill:
+The Committee made the following amendment to lines 7-15 of the Bill:

 High-rise residential apartment building means a multi-family building with an occupied floor that is more than 8 stories above ground level and is used primarily for dwelling units for rent to the public.
 Metro station means a mass transit train station owned and operated by the Washington Metropolitan Area Transit Authority.

-Qualifying development means a project [[to construct]] where at least 80% of the project consists of the construction of one or more high-rise residential apartment buildings located on land leased from WMATA at a metro station.
+Qualifying development means a project [[to construct]] where at least 50% of the project consists of the construction of one or more high-rise residential apartment buildings located on land leased from WMATA at a metro station.

-Councilmember Jawando recommends requiring a qualifying project to include 80% residential high-rise buildings.
+Councilmember Jawando recommended requiring a qualifying project to include 80% residential high-rise buildings but agreed to the 50% minimum at Committee.
 See the Jawando memorandum at ©73-74.